00ff0000red/SIMD.ts/README.md

 ```
 (*this may change later*)

-Uint64x2 and Int64x2 have very few Wasm operations, so they will likely have to filled in with scalar operations.
+Uint64x2 and Int64x2 have very few Wasm operations, so they will likely have to be filled in with scalar operations.

 <!--
 See the [docs](./docs/index.md) for more specific details on the specific operations currently implemented for each vector type.

-TODO: API here, type defs, methodology, usage, etc.
+TODO: API here, typedefs, methodology, usage, etc.
 -->